Real Life (band): 1985–1986: Flame and Down Comes the Hammer

 In September 1985, they released "Face to Face" as the lead single from their second studio album, Flame, which came out the following month.
 "Face to Face" was a minor hit, peaking at #32 in Australia, while the album peaked at #42.
 The follow-up single "One Blind Love" fared less well, while the album and its singles went largely overlooked in the rest of the world.

 In 1986, they recorded a handful of new songs, which were the band's first recordings not written by Sterry and Zatorski.
 "Babies", written by the songwriting team of Holly Knight, Michael Des Barres, and Mike Chapman, was released as a single, but failed to chart; another track, "Hammer of Love", was written by Steve Williams, who had replaced Zatorski earlier in the year.
 Both tracks were included on a compilation titled Down Comes the Hammer (which also included another new song, a remix of the title track of Flame, and a handful of other tracks from the band's two albums), which was only released in North America and France.
-Also in 1986, the movie Rad featured "Send Me an Angel" on its soundtrack, and featured it in a scene wherein riders on BMX cross-country bikes performed various freestyle stunts as the song played.
+Also in 1986, the movie Rad featured "Send Me an Angel" on its soundtrack, and featured it in a scene wherein riders on BMX bikes performed various freestyle stunts as the song played.